NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

    function graph

-      The Intel nGraph library uses a function graph to represent an ``op``'s parameters and results.
+      The Intel nGraph Library uses a function graph to represent an ``op``'s parameters and results.

    fusion